MaximeREDIER/Obsidian-Plugin/README.md

 Contributions are welcome!
 If you would like to improve the plugin, feel free to fork the repository, create a branch, and submit a **Pull Request**.
 Please make sure to respect the CC BY-NC 4.0 license.

+## Future goals :
+- Rewrite the code to make it viable for integration into Obsidian Community Plugins
+-
 ## Contact

 If you have any questions, suggestions, or issues, feel free to open an **issue** on GitHub or contact me directly on Discord (onyx3241) or mail (new.note.location.obsidian@gmail.com).